A 16-year-old cyclist was riding along the pavement came into the road and was hit by a car travelling in the same direction.

 The issue for the Judge was the speed of the car.
 The appropriate speed is not the speed limit, which was 30 mph on this road, it is a speed which allows you to safely react to the hazards which are likely.

 The Judge decided the cyclist was riding on the path as he had no lights.
 As the path did not run on much further the cyclist must have decided to switch pavements, and rode across the road at an angle.
 He must have seen and heard the car, but misjudged its speed.
 So the cyclist made a mistake by coming off the kerb in front of a car.

 The driver was thought to be above the speed limit, and his own statement put him at 35 mph.
 Accident reconstruction experts are used in cases like this, particularly where a cyclist suffers a serious head injury and has no memory of the incident.
 One expert put the speed at 45mph, but the Judge concluded 35 mph was about right.

 Next the Judge found that even travelling at the speed limit would have been too fast in the circumstances.
 The driver, who was local, should have been aware the path was coming to an end, so should have anticipated the cyclist coming into the road.
 Had he been travelling more slowly he could have stopped in time, or avoided the collision.

-The cyclist was found to be to partially to blame to the tune of 50 per cent, which was reduced to one third to take account of his youth, 16 years of age at the time of the accident.
-The appeal court thought a 16 year old ought to be treated as an adult so adjusted the figure for contributory negligence back to 50 per cent.
+The cyclist was found to be partially to blame to the tune of 50 per cent, which was reduced to one third to take account of his youth, 16 years of age at the time of the accident.
+The appeal court thought a 16-year-old ought to be treated as an adult so adjusted the figure for contributory negligence back to 50 per cent.

 The case is called Phethean-Hubble v Coles and can be read in full by clicking here.